 - Irritable Bowel Syndrome

-The reason for these benefits of mindfulness meditation are various.
+The reasons for these benefits of mindfulness meditation are various.
 As a practice, it enhances your relaxation response and activates the parasympathetic nervous system.
 This has a noticeable impact on your heart, digestion, blood, immunity, pain perception and sleep.

-Mindfulness has also proven beneficial in the short-term with these effects:
+Mindfulness has also proven beneficial in the short term with these effects:

 - Boosts grey matter by increasing the number of folds in the brain, thereby preventing age-related brain conditions